🇺🇸 Retired veteran, father, rock-climbing expert & rosin connoisseur

 A rosin bag is used to hold cannabis flowers, kief, or bubble hash while being pressed between heated plates.
-Rosin bags provides a barrier through which rosin separates from the source material, which leaves a final product that’s free from impurities.
+Rosin bags provide a barrier through which rosin separates from the source material, which leaves a final product that’s free from impurities.

 Rosin bags are also used to achieve a more consistent density within the packed flower, kief, or hash so that rosin can flow freely from your material and onto the parchment.
 Working the rosin bag and contents between your fingers, you can work out any inconsistencies or small gaps in your source material by eliminating pockets between pieces of flowers.
 This consistently packed material will optimize your rosin yield.

 Additionally, cannabis can be pressed without rosin bags, however you’re likely to have tiny particles of plant material included in your rosin.
 As heat and pressure between the plates causes cannabis trichomes and terpenes to liquefy, bags ensure only the good stuff is squeezed out and that your source material stays contained and separated from the rosin.

 Although rosin bags all serve the same purpose, they are not a “one size fits all” product.
 The main things to consider when choosing the right bag are material, microns, and dimensions.

 The best material is food-grade and boil resistant, allows for a bit of flex under pressure, and is pliable enough to easily work with.
 Although there are nylon, silk, and metal bags available, only nylon makes the grade.
 Silk doesn’t flex and is therefore more prone to blowouts, and metal screens can damage your plates.
 Nylon is the ideal material for pressing rosin.